-At portfolioeinstein.com we have a lot of portfolios.
-Many of them or totally unsuited for your purpose.
+At portfolioeinstein.com, we have a lot of portfolios.
+Many of them are totally unsuited for your purpose.
 But many are very suitable.
 So which ones do you pick?

-The first parameter you need to look at it the standard deviation.
+The first parameter you need to look at is the standard deviation.
 That’s the risk of the portfolio.
-This means how much the returns will likely vary from year to year.
-The higher the standard deviation the more the returns will bounce around.
-A portfolio with an average return of 1% and a standard deviation of 1% will vary it returns by 1% from year to year – on average.
+This shows you how much the returns will likely vary from year to year.
+The higher the standard deviation, the more the returns will bounce around.
+A portfolio with an average return of 1% and a standard deviation of 1% will vary its returns by 1% from year to year – on average.
 So a $100 savings portfolio with a 1% standard deviation is expected to move up or down by $1 each year.

-To put it in other terms, the standard deviation describes the probability of how volatile the returns will be in a given year.
-The returns are distributed along a bell curve graph.
-This means that 68% of the time the returns will be within 1 standard deviation, 95% of the returns within 2 standard deviations and 99.7% of the returns within 3 standard deviations.
+The standard deviation describes the probability of how volatile the returns will be in a given year.
+The returns are distributed along with a bell curve graph.
+This means that 68% of the time, the returns will be within one standard deviation, 95% of the returns within two standard deviations, and 99.7% of the returns within three standard deviations.

-The drawdown metric if very important as not many investors can stomach a drawdown of more than 25%.
+The drawdown metric is very important as not many investors can stomach a drawdown of more than 25%.

 The final metric is the return metric.
-This is dazzle statistic and that which what everyone looks at first.
-But the risk metrics are more important as you will not get the returns of the portfolio if you don’t stick with it.
+This is a dazzling statistic, and that which what everyone looks at first.
+But the risk metrics are more critical as you will not get the returns of the portfolio if you don’t stick with it.